corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

     ): FlowLogic<Unit>() {
         @Suspendable
         override fun call() {
-            // Retrieve the list of identities with which we COULD have shared transaction data val businessNetworkMembers: List<Party> = getMembers()
+            // Retrieve the list of identities with which you COULD have shared transaction data val businessNetworkMembers: List<Party> = getMembers()

             // Check that the counterparty is part of the Business Network